MicrosoftDocs/Viva/Viva/glint/setup/setup-platform-admin.md

 ## Prepare your Viva Glint communications plan

-Use these example emails templates to communicate to your organization about upcoming Viva Glint programs and steps users can take to gain the most from the experience.
+Use these example email templates to communicate to your organization about upcoming Viva Glint programs and steps users can take to gain the most from the experience.
 There are templates for all roles within your business.

 - [Introduce Viva Glint survey taking](https://go.microsoft.com/fwlink/?linkid=2238527)
 - [Communicate prelaunch and live program information](../communicate/prelaunch-live-email-templates.md)